Choi Soo-young: 2017–present: Label change and continued acting

-In early August 2017, Sooyoung starred as television producer in the JTBC web drama Someone You Might Know.
+In early August 2017, Choi starred as television producer in the JTBC web drama Someone You Might Know.
 Later in August, she played the female lead in the MBC drama series Man in the Kitchen.
-In November 2017, Sooyoung joined Echo Global Group after her contract with SM Entertainment ended.
+In November 2017, Choi joined Echo Global Group after her contract with SM Entertainment ended.
 With a change of label, her future activities with Girls' Generation remain in discussion.

-In 2018, Sooyoung was cast in the Korean-Japanese film Memories of a Dead End and the action comedy film Girl Cops.
+In 2018, Choi was cast in the Korean-Japanese film Memories of a Dead End and the action comedy film Miss & Mrs. Cops.

-In December 2018, Sooyoung released her solo single, "Winter Breath", which is her first song to be released since her departure from SM Entertainment, with the song's music video made available online on the same day.
-Sooyoung launched her official Twitter and YouTube accounts to commemorate the single's release.
+In December 2018, Choi released her solo single, "Winter Breath", which is her first song to be released since her departure from SM Entertainment, with the song's music video made available online on the same day.
+Choi launched her official Twitter and YouTube accounts to commemorate the single's release.

-In May 2019, Sooyoung signed with new agency Saram Entertainment.
-In February 2020, Sooyoung starred in the OCN drama Tell Me What You Saw.
+In May 2019, Choi signed with new agency Saram Entertainment.
+In February 2020, Choi starred in the OCN drama Tell Me What You Saw.

-In 2020, Sooyoung starred in JTBC romance drama Run On.
+In 2020, Choi starred in JTBC romance drama Run On.
 Then in 2021, she starred alongside Choi Tae-joon in the Naver TV romantic comedy series So I Married the Anti-fan, based on the manhwa of the same name and appeared in the Netflix original series Move to Heaven.

 In 2022, she starred in the KBS2 drama If You Wish Upon Me in the role of a nurse at hospice.
-Sooyoung participated in Girls' Generation's fifteenth anniversary album Forever 1 (2022), with her co-writing the song "Seventeen" for the album.
+Choi participated in Girls' Generation's fifteenth anniversary album Forever 1 (2022), with her co-writing the songs "Seventeen" and "Villain" for the album.

+On August 29, 2024, Saram Entertainment announced that Choi would be releasing her Japanese debut maxi single titled "Unstoppable" on October 30.